-The Company also has recently developed and opened its first liquid invert blending and storage facility in Leetsdale, Pennsylvania, USA.
-Similar to that in the WSCB, many regions in the USA are now using oil based drilling fluid systems to drill as horizontal drilling is the norm in the USA.
+In late 2012 the Company opened its first liquid invert blending and storage facility in Leetsdale, Pennsylvania, USA.
+Similar to that in the WSCB, many regions in the USA are using oil based drilling fluid systems to drill as horizontal drilling becomes more dominant in the USA.
 BSU will continue to evaluate other liquid mud blending and storage facilities in regions in the USA where demand for such products is continuing to increase.